-Condensation and Water Ingress Will Cause Damage: The Solectria XGI[TM] inverter has a NEMA Type 4X enclosure.
-If not properly installed all Type 4X enclosures are susceptible to water ingress and condensation that will damage critical components.
+Condensation and Water Ingress Will Cause Damage: The Solectria XGI 1500 inverter has a NEMA 4X, Type 3R, IEC IP66 enclosure.
+If not properly installed, or if not properly maintained during extended periods of sitting idle (non-operating), all NEMA 4X, Type 3R, IEC IP66 enclosures are susceptible to water ingress and condensation that will damage critical components.